- Healthy living

 Because of these important differences, infant formula does not decrease, and may increase, the risk of infectious and chronic disease.

 Whole cows’ milk is not suitable for babies under 12 months.
-Use breast milk or formula as the main drink until baby is a year old.
-Infants fed cows’ milk before one year of age are at particular risk of developing depleted iron stores.
+Use breast milk or formula as the main drink until baby is 1 year old.
+Infants fed cows’ milk before 1 year of age are at particular risk of developing depleted iron stores.

 Most infant formula is based on cows’ milk.
-The Food Standard Code for infant formula requires that infant (< 6 months of age) formula meets the complete energy and nutritional for a healthy full-term infant up to six months of age.
-Around six months of age, an infant should also be receiving complementary foods.
+The Food Standard Code for infant formula requires that infant (up to 6 months of age) formula meets the complete energy and nutritional for a healthy full-term infant up to 6 months of age.
+Around 6 months of age, an infant should also be receiving complementary foods.